pirate-haven/pirate-haven.github.io/docs/_posts/2021-02-20-Direct-Downloading-Games.md

 ---
 layout: post
-title:  "Basic Piracy"
+title:  "Direct Downloading Video Games"
-date:   2021-01-24 09:41:32 -0800
+date:   2021-02-20
-author: Dimitri/Asphxia and the Pirate Haven Team
+author: Rekulous
 tags: guides
 ---

-This is a basic guide to start your journey on piracy.
-Starting at installing your torrent client, VPN instillation, and an explanation on why you should seed.
-It will cover the basics lightly for brand new people.
+This is a basic guide to start your journey on video game piracy!
+Starting at trusted sites, game installtion, and an explanation on why direct downloading games is popular and accessible.

 ## Client Install
 QBittorent is an open source bittorrent client.
 To install it, navigate to [qbittorrent.org](https://www.qbittorrent.org/download.php) and proceed using the installer